A Bike Invention – Variation On A Theme

 While wasting time browsing YouTube this “Incredible Bike Invention” video caught my attention.
 Not because I think the things shown are so great, but because the “String Bike” is so similar to the “Alenax” of a previous post about Bicycle Industry Innovation.
 What was Old is New again — but different.

-Watch the video, and fast forward to 5:03 which is the start of the “String Bike” presentation.
+Watch the video, and Fast Forward to 5:03 which is the start of the “String Bike” presentation.
 You will notice right away that there are some big differences between this new “String Bike” and the older “Alenex” — especially in the pedal motion, but you will also see similarities in the drive concept and shift concept presented.
 This is a great example of innovation through combining ideas of the past with some added new insights.
+Recycling, but with more.

 The “String Bike” presentation starts at 5:03 on the video timeline.

 The Art In Bike Invention

 I don’t believe the concepts shown in the Alenex or the String Bike will change much in the world.
-At their heart, they’re interesting, but not so practical.
+At their heart, they’re interesting, but in many ways not so practical.
 A lot of complication in the mechanisms is both admirable and concerning.
 Yet, looking beyond the big picture, these prototypes are really a work of art.

-And, it’s thorough.
+The concepts developed here are thorough.
 The front wheel drive implementation starting in the video timeline at 9:56, is intriguing.
 That may be the most interesting application of this bike invention.
 In many ways this is a more elegant solution to an ongoing cluge in most front drive applications.

 I don’t know, but I’d guess this is from one inventor (maybe two), and a lot of personal resources.
 The innovative spirit is alive in this bike invention, but I wonder about the business case for it.
 Hopefully it won’t totally end up as an invention that didn’t happen.